JonPaul007/Pizza-Restaurant-Database-Dashboards/README.md

 PizzaResDB.sql → The full MySQL database dump file.
 This can be used to recreate the entire database structure and data.

 2️.)
-SQL Queries for Dashboards - (QUERIES-TO-CREATE-DASHBOARDS branch )
+SQL Queries for Dashboards - (Queries-to-create-dashboards branch )

 The following SQL queries were used to generate insights for the dashboards: